hamidrgh/EnsembleTools/docs/_build/html/_sources/Global_analysis.rst.txt

 Global sasa distribution
 ---------------------------
-The acronym 'SASA' stands for 'Solvent Accessible Surface Area,' which denotes the surface area of a molecule that is accessible to the solvent.
-The Shrake-Rupley algorithm in MDTraj calculates the SASA based on the positions of atoms and the probe radius used for the calculation.
-At the conformational level, 'total SASA' indicates the overall surface area accessible to the solvent for each conformation within the molecule's trajectory.
-At the residue level, it is computed by aggregating the solvent-accessible surface areas of all residues, providing insights into the accessibility of individual residues to the solvent.
-We initially analyzed this feature for each conformation and subsequently for each residue, leading to the creation of the following graphs.
+The acronym ‘SASA’ stands for ‘Solvent Accessible Surface Area,’ which denotes the surface area of a molecule that is accessible to the solvent.
+The Shrake-Rupley algorithm implemented in MDTraj calculates SASA based on the positions of atoms and the specified probe radius.
+This algorithm partitions the molecular surface into a grid and computes areas accessible to solvent molecules.
+At the conformational level, 'total SASA' quantifies the overall surface area accessible to the solvent for each molecular conformation in the trajectory.
+At the residue level, SASA is computed by summing the solvent-accessible surface areas of all residues, offering insights into individual residue accessibility to the solvent.

 *"bins": Number of bins for the histogram; default is 50.*